arthiee4/RiotSwitcher/README.md

 Here's a quick visual guide:

-1. Create and select your account profile in RiotSwitcher.
+1. Create your account profile.
 2. Click **Play**.
 3. On the Riot login screen, **check "Stay signed in"**, then login.